avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 Every additional validator on the P-Chain adds persistent load to the Avalanche Network.
 When a validator transaction is issued on the P-Chain, it is charged for the computational cost of the transaction itself but is not charged for the cost of an active validator over the time they are validating on the network (which may be indefinitely).
 This is a common problem in blockchains, spawning many state rent proposals in the broader blockchain space to address it.
 The following fee mechanism takes advantage of the fact that each L1 validator uses the same amount of computation and charges each L1 validator the dynamic base fee for every discrete unit of time it is active.

 To charge each L1 validator, the notion of a `Balance` is introduced.
 The `Balance` of a validator will be continuously charged during the time they are active to cover the cost of storing the associated validator properties (BLS key, weight, nonce) in memory and to track IPs (in addition to other services provided by the Primary Network).
 This `Balance` is initialized with the `RegisterL1ValidatorTx` that added them to the active validator set. `Balance` can be increased at any time using the `IncreaseL1ValidatorBalanceTx`.
 When this `Balance` reaches `0`, the validator will be considered "inactive" and will no longer participate in validating the Subnet.
-Inactive Subnet Validators can be moved back to the active validator set at any time using the same `IncreaseL1ValidatorBalanceTx`.
+Inactive validators can be moved back to the active validator set at any time using the same `IncreaseL1ValidatorBalanceTx`.
 Once a validator is considered inactive, the P-Chain will remove these properties from memory and only retain them on disk.
 All messages from that validator will be considered invalid until it is revived using the `IncreaseL1ValidatorBalanceTx`.
 Subnets can reduce the amount of inactive weight by removing inactive validators with the `SetL1ValidatorWeightTx` (`Weight` = 0).

 Since each L1 Validator is charged the same amount at each point in time, tracking the fees for the entire validator set is straight-forward.
 The accumulated dynamic base fee for the entire network is tracked in a single uint.
 This accumulated value should be equal to the fee charged if a validator was active from the time the accumulator was instantiated.
 The validator set is maintained in a priority queue.
 A pseudocode implementation of the continuous fee mechanism is provided below.